10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 As humans, we’re hardwired to remember stories and find them compelling.
 Stories also allow for emotional connection.
 To tap into the power of storytelling:

-Videos are an increasingly popular way to tell stories of impact, making it the way to go to raise more funds and grow your reach in 2023.
+Videos are a really popular way to share stories of impact, making them a powerful Giving Tuesday idea and a great tool for fundraising and growing your reach in 2024.
 In fact, 51% of people are more likely to share videos with their network than any other type of content.

 Video can portray characters and situations in a way that text will never be able to and are much more dynamic than still images.
 See this example from Embrace It’s Giving Tuesday campaign on Donorbox.